 - Niacinamide — supports scalp health and circulation

 A moisturizing shampoo for daily use should be gentle, sulfate-free or low-sulfate, and enriched with both proteins and humectants.
-Milk protein shampoos fit this profile well when formulated correctly — they cleanse without stripping, and they replenish what washing removes.
+A well-formulated milk protein shampoo fits this profile — cleansing without stripping, while replenishing what daily washing removes.
+The American Academy of Dermatology notes washing frequency should match your scalp’s oil production; for some that’s daily, for others every two to three days.

 Hair Repair Shampoo: Setting Realistic Expectations